skillrepos/copilot-hands-on/labs.md

 ```
 function parseURL(url) {
 ```

+or you might see an entire function definition.
 <br><br>

 9. Just hit Tab to accept it and Enter again.
 Copilot should continue to respond with another suggestion. *Only if you're not getting responses from Copilot, hit return and type the comment below to nudge Copilot.*

 ```